dustinpfister/blog_posts/_posts/js-onchange.md

 ## 4 - onchange event handler example with on focus, on blur, events as well and more

 For this section I wanted to make a quick little project that is more of an actual project rather than a simple little example.
 Still it is not much of a project, but it is something a bit more advanced that takes into account more than one type of event on top of just the on change event.

+Here I have made a function that when called will create a container and inject some input elements and a canvas element into the container.
+The container element will then be appended to the actual html when called.

 ```js
 var aTaner = function (opt) {